 have less bias and better analysis' to a Special Report on Public Private

 Partnerships, The Observer 28 April 2002.

 - Early in the devopment of the Private Finance Initiative (in effect, Public-Private Partnerships) there was extensive criticism of both accounting treatment and of the value-for-money of particular projects.
 Under the heading 'Cooking the books', The Economist on 28 October 1995 quoted David Heald.

 On Devolution Finance

 - Giving evidence to the Finance Committee of the Scottish Parliament on 25 June 2014, David Heald warned that the UK Government might change the Barnett formula if Scotland voted "No" in an independence referendum.
-This evidence session was reported on the BBC News website.
+This evidence session was reported on the BBC News website and on Democracy Live.

 - David Heald was quoted in Public Finance on 6 November 2023 saying that the depth of the crisis in local authority financial reporting in England could mean that it would be a five-year task clearing up local audit backlog due to capacity problems in local authorities and the disruption of the local audit market.

 - Following David Heald's oral evidence to the Levelling Up, Housing and Communities Committee of the House of Commons, he was quoted in an article by Kerry Lorimer titled 'Mission Critical: is Oflog up to the job?' in the CIPFA publication Public Finance on 8 August 2023.

 - On the specialist online local government news site Room 151, Jason Holland extensively quoted David Heald’s oral evidence on 15 May 2023 to the Levelling Up, Housing and Communities Committee of the House of Commons.
 This Committee is running an inquiry into financial reporting by English local authorities, prompted by the local audit crisis in England.